amorjk1/Project-1/project-development.md

 under \node_modules\metro-config\src\defaults\blacklist.js

-I have talked to Renz (previous developer of the project) and he said to use his branch instead of Camerons one as it was the only one working on they're GitLab.
+I have talked with Renz (previous developer of the project) and he said to use his branch instead of Camerons one as it was the only one working on their GitLab.
 We tried it and got the same error that says that it cannot find the Java Compiler.

 ## 05/03/2020